The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 | ------------------------------------------------------------------------------------------------------------------- | ------------------ | ------------------------- | --------- | --------- |
 | Spinning Edge, Gust Slash, Death Blossom, Hakke Mujinsatsu, Fleeting Raiju, Forked Raiju, Throwing Dagger, Huraijin | Phantom Kamaitachi | Aeolian Edge, Armor Crush | Mug       | Meisui    |

-⦿ Trick Attack is our single target personal buff that increases the damage you do to the target by 10% for 15.77 seconds every minute.
+⦿ Trick Attack is our single target personal buff that increases the personal damage we do to the target by 10% for 15.77 seconds every minute.
 Our goal is to utilize our own Trick Attack and fit in as many high potency abilities as we can before it ends.

 At a glance, we want to fit Hyosho Ranyru, two Raitons, Ten-Chi-Jin, Dream Within a Dream, two Fleeting/Forked Raijus, Meisui, and as many Bhavacakras as we can weave.

-⦿ Mug is our new raid buff that afflicts the target with a vulnerability debuff that increases damage taken by 5% for everyone hitting the target every two minutes.
+⦿ Mug is our new raid buff that afflicts the target with a vulnerability debuff which increases the target's damage taken by 5% from all sources every two minutes.
 This provides a ton of utility for the group and should **NOT** be used selfishly after the opener.
-We use it 4.5 seconds in the opener to allow earlier execution of Bunshin, but Mug should be delayed one GCD at two minutes for better alignment with other raid buffs, then used strictly off cooldown thereafter.
+We use it 4.5 seconds into the opener to allow earlier execution of Bunshin, but Mug should be delayed one GCD at two minutes for better alignment with other raid buffs, then used strictly on cooldown thereafter.

 ⦿ Ninjutsus are unique abilities that we formulate with the mudras: Ten, Chi and Jin.
 Refer to this [cheat sheet](https://media.discordapp.net/attachments/919447066168668171/920093248360439818/MUDRA_GUIDE_ew.png?width=704&height=545) for all the different mudra combinations.

-**⦿** Kassatsu is an oGCD that grants an additional ninjutsu and converts certain ninjutsu combinations into much more powerful ninjutsus.
+**⦿** Kassatsu is an oGCD that grants an additional Ninjutsu and converts certain Ninjutsu combinations into much more powerful Ninjutsus.
 The buff lasts 15 seconds, so weaving this within the Trick Attack window is generally unnecessary.
 Kassatsu transforms Hyoton into Hyosho and Katon into Goka Mekkyaku, respectively.

 ## Openers